CNDormer/Calculator-for-school/README.md

 My computer science teacher told me this doesn't count as project for calc because <br>we are using python with some ui stuff thats prebuilted.
 <br>Its not done yet

 > [!IMPORTANT]
+> This project is hosting on [This link](https://cndormer.github.io/Calculator-for-school/)
 > This calc is still in early-developement.

 ### Current progress